acharoen/Rhode-Island-GI-VCE-Technical-Validation/readme.md

 **"InceptionResNetV2" folder**

 This folder contains 3 sub-folders (i.e. \model, \modelWeight, and \pic).
 Mainly, they are used for saving the files generated during the training process.
-You will also find the pre-trained model in the "\model" subfolder here.
+You can also download the pre-trained model from the data repository (https://osf.io/42pzw/?view_only=ca8fdce039af4770aa2e1962dd2887e6) and save the file in the "\model" subfolder so that you don't need to rerun the training process.

 ## Authors
 Authors: Amber Charoen, Averill Guo, Panisara Fangsaard, Supakorn Taweechainaruemitr, Nuwee Wiwatwattana, Theekapun Charoenpong, and Harlan G Rich